 Politicians make decisions on behalf of the people.
 The processes of political decision-taking are deemed to be part of the Political Dimension of governance in this book’s analysis framework, whereas the impact of most of those decisions is felt in other dimensions:

-- They can try to use their status as figures of authority to exert moral influence (4.3.1), though this is not easy; for example John Major’s “back to basics” campaign in 1993, to raise moral standards, backfired when it became clear that the politicians themselves had all-too-human failings.
-The resulting media reports, such as a BBC article entitled The sleaze that won’t go away, undermined his government’s leadership.
+● They can try to use their status as figures of authority to exert moral influence (4.3.1), though this is not easy.
+For example, John Major’s “back to basics” campaign in 1993, to raise moral standards, backfired when it became clear that the politicians themselves had all-too-human failings.
+The resulting media reports, such as a BBC article The sleaze that won’t go away, undermined his government’s leadership.